 What is the Paycheck Protection Program?

-This stimulus program is designed to provide quick access to loans from the Small Business Administration (SBA) for companies with 500 or fewer employees to assist with payroll and operating costs during short-term business disruption caused by the COVID-19 pandemic.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act added PPP loans to provide economic relief to small businesses nationwide adversely impacted by the COVID-19.
+Designed to provide quick access to loans from the SBA for companies with 500 or fewer employees, the PPP's intention was to help with payroll and operating costs during short-term business disruption caused by the COVID-19 pandemic.

 What kind of expenses does the loan cover?

-- Costs related to continuation of group health care benefits during periods of paid sick, medical or family leave, and insurance premiums
+- Employer paid benefits such as employer paid group health costs, including insurance premiums and employer paid retirement contributions.
+Employer paid benefits include cost related to continuation of group health care benefits for furloughed employees and employees during periods of paid sick, medical or family leave

-- Payments of interest on any mortgage obligation (not including mortgage principal or interest pre-payments)
+- Payments of interest on any mortgage obligation incurred before Feb.
+15, 2020 (not including mortgage principal or interest pre-payments)

-- Utilities (electricity, gas, water, transportation, telephone, and internet access)
+- Utilities payments for which service began before Feb.
+15, 2020 (electricity, gas, water, transportation, telephone, and internet access)

-- Interest on any other debt obligation that was incurred before the covered period
+- Interest payments on any other debt obligations that were incurred before the covered period

 The loan does not cover:

 - Compensation of an individual employee in excess of an annual salary of $100,000, as prorated during the covered period (for 24 weeks, a maximum of $46,154 per individual, or for eight weeks, a maximum of $15,385 per individual).